Towards Better Few-Shot and Finetuning Performance with Forgetful Causal Language Models: Main results

 We conduct finetuning experiments on the SuperGLUE benchmark to compare PaLM and \ours.
 Following PaLM experimental settings, models are finetuned with $5 \times 10^{-5}$ learning rate using the Adafactor optimizer.
 To reduce computation time, we use batch size 512 instead of the original batch size 32 in PaLM.
 The models are finetuned for 20K steps.

 Table~\ref{tab:superglue_finetune} reports the \textit{validation} results on finetuning on task-proportionate mixture of SuperGLUE tasks.
 On SuperGLUE, we compare with state-of-the-art models such as T5 11B~\citep{raffel2020exploring} and UL2~\citep{tay2022unifying}, as well as PaLM~\citep{chowdhery2022palm} and show that \ours obtains significantly better performance than PaLM.
 All models are trained on C4 dataset, T5 11B and UL2 are trained on 1000B tokens, the rest of models are trained on 180B tokens.
 It is worth noting that both top performing models on SuperGLUE are encoder-decoder models that are trained using the span-corruption objective.
 It has been shown that such an architecture generally outperforms autoregressive decoder-only models on classification task finetuning, when training cost is equalized~\citep{raffel2020exploring}.
-These results demonstrate that \ours can help bridge the gap.
+These results demonstrate that \ours can help bridge the gap. \ours 1B outperforms PaLM 1B significantly on 4 out of 8 SuperGLUE tasks, and \ours 8B significantly outperforms PaLM 8B on all 8 SuperGLUE tasks, improving the score from 80.7 to 83.1.
+We further observe that \oursext boosts performance significantly, outperforming PaLM 1B by 6.5 percent and outperforming PaLM 8B by 7.1 percent.
+This suggests that \oursext can learn better representations from a bidirectional context.